Last updated on February 13th, 2021

 So, these are the useful tips that Jimbo Bernaus gave to the artist community.
 By following these key tips and advice, you can surely refine your skills while using Procreate.

-As you create beautiful posters using motivational quotes and lettering skills, how about earning by selling those art pieces at PrintShop.
+As you create beautiful posters with the help of poster maker using motivational quotes and lettering skills, how about earning by selling those art pieces at PrintShop.
 This is a POD platform from Designhill.

 You can open your online store at PrinShop and start creating and selling your posters at an attractive profit margin.
 You also are assured of the target audience to buy your posters as the Designhill’s traffic also is diverted toward your online store.